danangstiawan/login-rest-api-using-fastapi-framework/README.md

+---
-TECHNICAL TEST ISMAYA LEGIT GROUP
+title: TECHNICAL TEST ISMAYA LEGIT GROUP
-By.
-Danang Stiiawan
+description: By.
+Danang Stiawan
+---

-Dummy User Login
+# Dummy User Login

 "username": "ismayalegit",
 "password": "password2024"

+## 💁‍♀️ How to use

 Create New Password
 Run : generate_new_pass.py